 From the third semester, you can set your individual focus topics by selecting two application areas of computing and with your elective modules.
 Comprehensive project work and a practical semester in a company (starting halfway through the 7th semester and lasting until halfway through the 8th semester) will ensure your course has practical relevance.
 The bachelor thesis follows directly after the practical semester.
 Modules do not have to be studied in parallel to the bachelor thesis, meaning you can concentrate on it fully.
 Doing the thesis at another location is no problem.
 After successful completion of this degree program you will be awarded the academic degree title "Bachelor of Science"

 As a computer scientist, you will be needed to design, analyse and, depending on the application conditions, adapt information processing systems in a qualified and responsible way.
 Later on, you will be able to take on research, development and project management tasks just as well as service and consultancy activities.
 You can find employment in institutes and companies specialising in data processing and computer technology (hardware and software), those providing IT services, or in consulting companies.
 However, due to the proliferation of technology, you will also be sought-after in the health sector or in administration.

-By deciding to undertake a quality-assured degree programme at Ulm, University of Applied Sciences you are well prepared for the future.
+By deciding to undertake a quality-assured degree program at Ulm, University of Applied Sciences you are well prepared for the future.
 All the Bachelor's and Master's degree courses at Ulm, University of Applied Sciences are accredited.
-As part of the accreditation, the feasibility of the degree programme, the contents of the course of study and the suitability of the course's graduates for the requirements of their future careers are assessed.
-This means that you will receive a degree qualification which is recognised and quality-certified, which will help you with the recognition of your degree programme – both nationally and internationally.
-The accreditation of the degree programmes at Ulm, University of Applied Sciences offers students and employers a reliable guide regarding the quality of the degree programmes.
+As part of the accreditation, the feasibility of the degree program, the contents of the course of study and the suitability of the course's graduates for the requirements of their future careers are assessed.
+This means that you will receive a degree qualification which is recognised and quality-certified, which will help you with the recognition of your degree programe – both nationally and internationally.
+The accreditation of the degree programs at Ulm, University of Applied Sciences offers students and employers a reliable guide regarding the quality of the degree programs.